vcc-csc212/sp21-archive/index.md

 [Piazza](http://piazza.com/uri/spring2021/csc212)
 : Forum for **announcements and Q&A**.

-> You must be **logged in to Zoom using your URI address to access any Zoom meeting:**
+> You must be **logged in to Zoom using your URI address to access any Zoom meeting.**
+Trouble logging in?
+Watch [this 30 second video demo](https://youtu.be/XYM-nMXAiRY).

 [Join Lecture Zoom](https://uri-edu.zoom.us/j/95414158050?pwd=TlhFS2h0OWVUaUJXN0xCVUg5RkR6Zz09)
 : For **class** meetings on Tuesdays and Thursdays.